tejuss1133/hei/README.md

 # Product-Recommendation-System
-My Graduate Capstone Project - This is a Product Recommendation System for a Local Wholesaler in India, using Python and Machine Learning
+This is a Product Recommendation System for a Local Wholesaler in Nepal, using Python and Machine Learning

 Dataset :- About two and half years of data used for this project and is uploaded on GitHub (Sales Transactions-2017.csv, Sales Transactions-2018.csv, Sales Transactions-2019.csv)